Heels (TV series)

 Heels is an American drama television series about professional wrestling created by Michael Waldron that premiered on August 15, 2021, on Starz.
-In November 2021, the series was renewed for a second season.
+In November 2021, the series was renewed for a second season, which premiered on July 28, 2023.
+In September 2023, the series was cancelled after two seasons.

 Premise

 Two brothers and rivals, one a villain, or "heel" in professional wrestling, the other a hero, or "face", play out scripted matches as they war over their late father's wrestling promotion and vie for national attention in small town Georgia.